 Comments from Chambers and Partners legal guide 2018

-Clare Eames acts for blue-chip restaurant chains, pub companies and prominent venues on a range of licensing concerns.
+Clare Eames acts for national pub companies, restaurants, hotels and other prominent venues on a range of licensing concerns.
 According to impressed clients, “she brings the solution rather than the problem; she makes life easy for us."

 Sources particularly applaud her skills in contentious proceedings: "You need someone strong to bat things back and keep you open, and she's very good at being calm but firm."